 Grant’s Farm Drive-Thru Experience is every Thursday — Sunday starting Sept.
 30!

 Times vary, with several slots available.
 All are after sunset.

 YES!
 Grant’s Farm is traditionally a free place to visit, with a bit of paid parking.
 They’ve alway charged a bit more for their Halloween events.
 This year Grant’s Farm Halloween Drive-Thru Experience is $40 per car.

 Kids in the car will get a goody bag of treats from Storybook Sweets.
-You can also buy an optional snack pack that includes light up toys and kettle corn, pub chips and some bottled water.
+You can also buy an optional snack pack that includes light up toys, a six pack of Fanta, Cinnamon Sugar Pretzel Bites and a window cling.